 Any construction “project” (defined in Cal.
 Pub.
 Cont.
 Code § 10701) located on CSU property, which is performed pursuant to a contract entered into or awarded by an auxiliary organization and funded in whole or in part by public funds, is deemed to be under the sole and direct control of the trustees.
 Cal.
 Pub.
 Cont.
 Code § 10704; Cal.
 Educ.
 Code § 89911.

 Projects deemed to be under the direct control of the trustees are subject to all the requirements of the CSU contract law (Cal.
 Pub.
 Cont.
-Code § 10700 et seq.) and CSU and campus policy.
-All projects funded or administered by auxiliary organizations shall be coordinated with the campus executive facility officer.
+Code § 10700 et seq.) and CSU and university policy.
+All projects funded or administered by auxiliary organizations shall be coordinated with the university executive facility officer.
 Cal.
 Educ.
 Code § 89911.

 Master Plan

-All construction on a campus is subject to campus physical master plan requirements and, if classified as a self-support capital outlay project, must be approved in the trustees’ five-year capital plan.
-Contact your campus executive facility officer to coordinate project requirements with the office of capital planning, design and construction at the chancellor’s office.
+All construction on a university is subject to university physical master plan requirements and, if classified as a self-support capital outlay project, must be approved in the trustees’ five-year capital plan.
+Contact your university executive facility officer to coordinate project requirements with the office of capital planning, design and construction at the chancellor’s office.
 See Five-Year Capital Improvement Program Procedures and Formats for Capital Outlay Submission.

 Major Capital Projects

-Major capital outlay construction improvement projects that involve the use of CSU land or facilities must have prior approval by the campus president and be approved in the trustees’ five-year capital plan.
+Major capital outlay construction improvement projects that involve the use of CSU land or facilities must have prior approval by the university president and be approved in the trustees’ five-year capital plan.
 See Five-Year Capital Improvement Program Procedures and Formats for Capital Outlay Submission.

 Minor Capital Projects

-Minor capital outlay projects, which include refurbishing and remodeling or maintenance projects on CSU land or facilities shall be coordinated with, and approved by, the campus president or designee.
+Minor capital outlay projects, which include refurbishing and remodeling or maintenance projects on CSU land or facilities shall be coordinated with, and approved by, the university president or designee.
 See Five-Year Capital Improvement Program Procedures and Formats for Capital Outlay Submission.

 Student Fee Funded Projects

 For construction projects funded from the university’s student union fee, funding may be provided through revenues coming through the trustee’s system-wide revenue bond program administered through the office of financing and treasury at the chancellor’s office.
 At the auxiliary organization’s discretion, smaller cash funded projects may be paid for by the auxiliary organization holding the student union operating agreement.
-Regardless of source, the campus and auxiliary organization must coordinate all such bond funded projects with financing and treasury, which handles budget, programmatic and capital outlay implications of the trustees’ bond programs.
+Regardless of source, the university and auxiliary organization must coordinate all such bond funded projects with financing and treasury, which handles budget, programmatic and capital outlay implications of the trustees’ bond programs.
 5 CCR § 42500(c).

 Auxiliary Construction Contract General Terms and Conditions